feathersjs/docs/api/hooks-common.md

 This hook normalizes the difference between the transports.
-A hook of `all: [ hooks.setSlug('storeId') ]` provides a normalized `hook.params.query` of
+A hook of `all: [ hooks.setSlug('storeId') ]` provides a normalized `context.params.query` of
 `{ size: 'large', storeId: '123' }` for the above cases.

 - Used as a `before` hook.